udit-001/pizzashop/docs/system-design.md

 ### Address
 Users can have multiple addresses associated with their account.
 Therefore, the Address table has a foreign key relationship with the user table.
 This table includes all the necessary fields to store a user's address.

+## User Cart
+The application's cart mechanism operates through the utilization of the `is_ordered` boolean flag within the order table.
+Once the user successfully completes the payment process, the `is_ordered` field is set to True.
+Following the completion of payment, the user will no longer view the items in the cart.
+Instead, they can find the order on the "My Orders" page.

 ## Authentication
 This project offers various authentication methods, including: